programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 baseMap
 ```

 {% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-04.png" alt="A choropleth map of the US showing how the Fisher-Jenks algorithm creates different bins of data" caption="Figure 4.
-The map colorized by the Fisher-Jenks algorithm" %}
+The map colorized by the Fisher-Jenks algorithm." %}

 This is an improvement: the map shows a better range of contrasts.
 We can see that there are a fair number of counties outside the Southwest where police have killed several people (Florida, the Northwest, etc.)